anthonyshull/vuejs-training/README.md

 }
 ```

 We need to trigger the showing of alerts.
-Edit the `deleteTask` methond.
+Edit the `deleteTask` method.

 ```js
 deleteTask(task) {